-SpaceX views Falcon 9 as a stepping stone to an even heavier-lift rocket, called the Falcon Heavy.
-Still under development, this rocket is expected to send up to 117,000 pounds (53,000 kg) of cargo into space.
+SpaceX views Falcon 9 as a stepping-stone to an even heavier-lift rocket, called the Falcon Heavy.
+Still under development and expected for a test launch in 2016, this rocket is expected to send up to 117,000 lbs.
+(53,000 kilograms) of cargo into space.
 This is about twice the weight the space shuttle used to be able to bring into space.

 Funding the fire

 SpaceX first trumpeted the Falcon 9's existence in a press release in 2005.
 Then priced at up to $35 million per flight (today it's $61.2 million), the rocket was developed in response to customer demand, the company said.

 At the time, SpaceX was developing the lighter Falcon 1 rocket, and planned to gradually increase capabilities with an "intermediate class" Falcon 5 launcher.